merkatorgis/docker4gis/clouddevenv.md

 - Click "Go to resource"
 - Click "Serial console"
 - In the console, set the username variable by typing: `username=theusernameyouchose`
-- Then run the following (first 3 command take like 10 minutes):
+- Then run the following (first 3 commands take like 10 minutes):
   - (if prompted, choose `install the package maintainer's version`)

 ``` bash